19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Initiative.md

 2. Starting with the highest *Initiative*, each combatant takes their [Turn](../Core%20Procedures/Turn.md) in *Initiative* order.
 3. Once all combatant's have taken their [Turn](../Core%20Procedures/Turn.md), you go back to the highest *Initiative* and the next [Round](../Core%20Procedures/Round.md) begins.
 Repeat until combat ends.

-If a creature wishes to wait to do something, they can use the "[Ready Action](Reaction.md#Ready)".
+If a creature wishes to wait to do something, they can use the [Ready Action](Reaction.md#Ready).

 ## Initiative Bonus